DarkForte/LowPoly/docs/README.md

 ![](jump-flooding.PNG)

 This algorithm is very GPU friendly since we can parallel the computation by each pixel.
 We can map each pixel to a thread on GPU, and each thread looks at the eight neighbors and update their owner points.
 Each step size requires a kernel launch, so there will be $\log{N}$ kernel launches where $N$ is the larger size of the picture.
-We use double buffers to implement this algorithm, since the updating process is fully synchronous.
+We can use double buffers to implement this algorithm, since the updating process is fully synchronous.
 There is no contention in this algorithm.
+(In practice, we did not use double buffering.
+See side notes below for details.)

 ### Generating Triangles